Eschatologue/CM_wiki/docs/class/warlock/long.md

 ---
-title: "Subclass: The Lóng Dragon (Warlock)"
+title: "Subclass: The Long Dragon (Warlock)"
 status: homebrew
 ---

 <p style="display:none">
+Unleash the power of an Ancient Dragon
 </p>

 # The Lóng Dragon Patron